stefanosAgelastos/stefanosAgelastos.github.io/README.md

 <InfoPaper>

 ## About the project
 This project is about my personal portfolio at www.stefworks.ml.
-The webpage is statically exported and hosted for free on Github pages.
+The webpage is statically hosted for free on Github pages.
-Behind the scenes, for each of my projects the site is fetching the README.md markdown content from github.
-The markdown is sprinkled with a little bit of HTML and renders a user friendlier layout, using custom themed Material UI components.
+Behind the scenes, for each of my projects the site is fetching the README.md from github.
+The markdown content is sprinkled with a little bit of HTML and renders a user friendlier layout, using custom themed Material UI components.

 The site doesnt run on a server.
-On the contrary it takes advantage of fast static hosting, and seamless page to page navigation because of Next.js & React.
+On the contrary it takes advantage of static exporting and seamless page to page navigation provided by Next.js & React.

 </InfoPaper>